inquisitorOzzak/PaperGap_Wallet/README.md

 - This GitHub repo began as a Team Software Project in the third year CS3305 Module of the Computer Science Degree course (2020/21 term) at the [School of Computer Science and Information Technology](https://www.ucc.ie/en/compsci/ "School of Computer Science and Information Technology") (CSIT) at [University College Cork](https://www.ucc.ie/en/ "University College Cork") (UCC), Ireland.
 - The lecturer was: Dr. Jason Quinlan

+### Licence

+PaperGap_Wallet is released under the terms of the MIT license.
+See https://opensource.org/licenses/MIT for more information.

 # PaperGap_Wallet